Joban-Bhangu77/K8s-Playground/Day02/README.md

 🧠 Conclusion

-"I ve successfully hosted a custom web page using Nginx inside Docker.
+I ve successfully hosted a custom web page using Nginx inside Docker.
 This marks your first step toward mastering containerized web applications.
 Next, you can extend this by: